 - Assateague Island: “All visitor centers, most nature trails, bathhouses and wayside exhibits are accessible.
 The seashore has established two accessible campsites which may be reserved.
 Contact the Ranger Station at 410-641-3030 for campsite information.”

 - Ocean City, MD: to view an entire listing of accessible beaches, please scroll down the listing.
-Beaches are marked with ‘yes’ to and ‘no’ to their accessibility.
+Beaches are marked with ‘yes’ and ‘no’ for access

 Beach Wheelchair Information:

-- Sand Helper: (available at Assateague, Ocean City, Fenwick, Bethany, Rehoboth, Lewes & Dewey.
-NOTE: this is a motorized beach chair & is not free like the ones provided on the beach)
+- Sand Helper: available at Assateague, Ocean City, Fenwick, Bethany, Rehoboth, Lewes and Dewey.
+This is a motorized beach chair and is not free like the manual ones provided on the beach.

 - Assateague: “Beach wheelchairs with balloon tires are available for use on the oceanside beaches in Maryland and Virginia.
 These beach wheelchairs are not self-propelled and need someone to push the chair.
 For more information please check at the Toms Cove Visitor Center in Virginia, (757-336-6577) or the Ranger Station in Maryland (410-641-3030).”

-- Team 360: (they host varying different running events, etc, so those with disabilities can participate in running events.
-Open to all disabilities)
+- Team 360: they host running events, so people with disabilities can participate in running events.
+It’s open to all disabilities.

 - Parents Place of Maryland: (helps families that are navigating IEPs, complex education systems, advocacy, etc)

-- American Council on Rural Special Education: (focusing on enhancing the issues in rural communities and advocacy for those communities etc)
+- American Council on Rural Special Education: focuses on enhancing the issues in rural communities and advocacy

 ADA Information: